imansdn/FinanceManagementApp/README.md

 # Key Considerations

-- Seperate the layers as data view and util amd implement the repository pattern as much as possible
+- Separate the layers as data view and util amd implement the repository pattern as much as possible
-- MVVM arcitecture
+- MVVM architecture
 - Handling the data persistence with Room ORM
 - NavigationView and single Activity pattern

-#